 More than 90% of customers read reviews before making a purchasing decision.
 This means most of your potential sales are at the mercy of what former customers say about your products or services.

-Unfortunately, study after study has concluded than an unhappy customer is more likely to leave a review than a happy customer.
+Unfortunately, study after study has concluded that an unhappy customer is more likely to leave a review than a happy customer.
 The web has many more Simon Cowells than Paula Abduls – especially if you’re a brand.
 People expect satisfaction when they pay for something.
 If they don’t get it, you and all your potential customers will hear about it.
+Reviews can make or break a brand.

 Enter the review request campaign.

-Let’s walk through the basics of a feedback request, and take a close look at some of the very best email templates asking for reviews.
+Let’s walk through the basics of a feedback request, and take a close look at some of the very best review email template examples.

 The success of a review request campaign hinges upon seizing the most opportune moment to ask for a customer review.
 Here are 5 of them: